 Working closely together, we can remove unnecessary treatments that only hinder your cases' financial value, add unnecessary agony in terms of medical treatments and unnecessarily lengthen the time to completion.
 Removing unnecessary treatments has the additional benefit of minimizing insurance defense tactics which aim to damage a case's credibility.

-The competitive advantage gained in working with me are speed to completion and higher net amounts from fewer wasted treatments.
+The competitive advantage gained in working with me are speed to completion as well as higher net gains from few/if any wasted treatments.
 I have finished surgery cases within 5 months.
 Though the time to completion cannot be guaranteed and will vary from person to person, it can be expedited in every single case...and it can be expedited tremendously.
-Thus, the case can be accelerated, while at the same time removing insurance defense tactics.
-As a result, several results happen at the same time:

 Lastly, in accelerating cases, we are often able to avoid complications.
 When an injury case takes two or three years...then the window is left open for complications to occur.
 Often what happens is that the client gets into another car accident and then each of the two insurance companies starts pointing the finger at the other.
 Other times, you spend time with the adjuster assigned to your client's file, updating them on the case, building a relationship, and teaching them about the process of why and how the treatments are evolving...and in the two to three year period...the adjuster either quits, gets fired, or promoted.
 Minimizing the time to completion allows us to work with one adjuster from beginning to end and come to a conclusion that avoids lengthy litigation.
 I attend every single doctor's appointment with every clients just so I can speak at length with adjusters before the negotiating process ever even begins.